dddddddddzzzz/open-heart-element/README.md

 # &lt;open-heart&gt;

-A button to POST an emoji to an endpoint.
+A button to POST an emoji as the body to an endpoint.

 See it in action at [at the bottom of this page](https://muan.co/posts/presence#like-prompt) shown as plain text prompt "Like this post?".